Ports of Call Along Florida's Intracoastal Waterway

 To the north of St. Augustine is Guana Tolomato Matanzas National Estuarine Research Reserve (GTM Reserve), located on a barrier island between St. Augustine and Jacksonville.
 Ancient middens (shell mounds) contain an early 19th century Minorcan coquina block well.
 In addition to its rich history, the GTM Reserve provides a host of activities including fishing, birding, hiking and biking on nine miles of nature trails.
 There's also a small chance of seeing northern right whales and three species of sea turtles on Florida Atlantic beaches.

 The metropolitan city of Jacksonville is located less than an hour to the north, and is a short side trip for cruisers on the waterway.
 There you can have access to a vibrant waterfront, which has a score of restaurants, bars and shopping venues.

 No trip to the northeast coast of Florida would be complete without a visit to Fernandina Beach on Amelia Island, where you'll find un-crowded beaches, a historic fort and winding roads shaded by moss-covered oaks.
-A wealth of accommodations awaits the visitor on Amelia Island, from funky beach houses to the exclusive Amelia Island Plantation.
+A wealth of accommodations awaits the visitor on Amelia Island, from funky beach houses to the exclusive Omni Amelia Island Resort.
 The Nantucket-style Elizabeth Pointe Lodge, with well-appointed room, peaceful porch and never-empty cookie jar, is located on the beach with an expansive view of the Atlantic.

 A short ride away is historic downtown Fernandina Beach, which sits right on the Intracoastal.
 Its full service municipal marina provides excellent accommodations for boaters and a wonderful array of shopping and eating venues along tree-covered streets.